 I am not sure if it really is a big concern for a lot of people out there.
 But I believe that it is quite an important issue.

 Majority of the X frames boast little area at the top; thereby coercing the users to mount the battery at the bottom half.
 This is quite important as far as racing goes since almost the entire weight is centered and drag is reduce, so you will get lots of speed from your quadcopter.

 [irp posts=”11484″ name=”10 Ways to Enhance Your Drone’s Battery Life”]

 Your battery can be the first component to get damaged in case of a crash.
 I am quite worried about hard landings as well since battery also serves the dual purpose of being the landing gear.

 Budget is the most important of all the factors involved.
 How much money are you willing to spend on your frame?

-FPV mini quadcopter frames are available in a wide range of prices.
-It all boils down to your personal choice how much you are willing to spend on your frame.
+FPV mini quadcopter frame is available in a wide range of prices.
+It all boils down to your personal choice of how much you are willing to spend on your frame.